yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 - `height`: `int` - height of the block where this transaction was in
 - `hash`: `[]byte` - hash of the transaction

+!!!
+Tip
+	Due to changes of underling Tendermint library, `ResponseCheckTx`, `ResponseDeliverTx`, `ResponseBeginBlock`, and `ResponseEndBlock` now include **Events** instead of **Tags**.
+Each Event contains a type and a list of attributes (list of key-value pairs) allowing for inclusion of multiple distinct events in each response.

 **Available Query Path**

 Right now, you can only query by transaction height: `tx.height`.
 Please note that on Binance Chain testnet, you can only use this data seed node for tx search: <https://data-seed-pre-0-s3.binance.org>